10 Things You Didn’t Know About the Fourth of July

 3 Americans Consume 150 Million Hot Dogs on July 4

-According to the National Sausage and Hot Dog Council (NHDSC), Americans are expected to eat 150 million hot dogs over the July 4 holiday alone.
-There are several factors responsible for the popularity of hot dogs on July 4.
-One is Nathan’s Famous International Hot Dog Eating Contest, held annually on July 4.
-This is how the contest began.
+According to the National Sausage and Hot Dog Council, Americans are expected to devour roughly 150 million hot dogs during the Fourth of July weekend.
+A major driver of this appetite is Nathan’s Famous International Hot Dog Eating Contest, which takes place each July 4.

 2 Denmark Also Celebrates July 4